HiM2SAM: Enhancing SAM2 with Hierarchical Motion Estimation and Memory Optimization towards Long-term Tracking: Related Work

 \mypara{Transformer-based VOT.} Transformer~\cite{vaswani2023attentionneed} architectures have achieved state-of-the-art (SOTA) results in various vision tasks including object tracking~\cite{zeng2021motr,cheng2022xmem} and segmentation~\cite{zhu2024clip,sun2022coarse}.
 Methods like MOTR~\cite{zeng2021motr} unify detection and tracking in a single end-to-end framework, while others such as SAMBA~\cite{segu2024samba} use Mamba-based state transitions to update object tokens over time.
 However, these recursive updates can lead to drift and weaken long-term temporal consistency.
 More recent approaches, inspired by the human visual system, shift toward segmentation-based tracking.
 Models like XMem~\cite{cheng2022xmem} and CUTIE~\cite{cheng2023putting} build memory banks using past image and mask features, enabling robust temporal object association through cross-attention mechanisms.

 \mypara{Segment Anything Model 2 (SAM2).} SAM2~\cite{ravi2024sam2} extends the Segment Anything Model (SAM)~\cite{kirillov2023segment} to video by introducing a memory bank that stores previous frame features and masks.
 During inference, cross-attention is computed between the current frame and memory frames to produce segmentation masks without requiring prompts.
+Its capabilities have been validated in various tasks~\cite{zhou2025sam2,cuttano2025samwise,li2025samjam}.
 Despite strong performance, SAM2’s limited memory capacity and lack of temporal fusion hinder its robustness against distractors and long-term occlusions.
 To mitigate this, SAMURAI~\cite{yang2024samurai} adds motion prediction and mask reweighting using Kalman filters; SAM2Long~\cite{ding2024sam2long} treats mask selection as a sequential decision-making task; and DAM4SAM~\cite{dam4sam} identifies distractor frames and leverages them to guide long-term memory updates, retaining high-confidence features for improved tracking stability.